BryanWilhite/Blog/presentation/entry/2013/2013-11-30-a-little-bit-about-basic-synchronization.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "A little bit about basic synchronization…", "documentShortName": "2013-11-30-a-little-bit-about-basic-synchronization", "fileName": "index.html",
+  "path": "./entry/2013-11-30-a-little-bit-about-basic-synchronization",
+  "date": "2013-11-30T08:00:00.000Z",
+  "modificationDate": "2013-11-30T08:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2013-11-30-a-little-bit-about-basic-synchronization",
-  "content": "Would you be willing to commute 100 miles a day for four months just to learn a little bit about threads?
+  "tag": "{\r\n  \"extract\": \"Would you be willing to commute 100 miles a day for four months just to learn a little bit about threads?
 Clearly I must be willing—or maybe, as one sly fox told me, I must be “crazy.”
-In general, I am “crazy” about learning—mind-numbing labor while bein...", "inceptDate": "2013-11-30T00:00:00",
+In general, I am “crazy” about learning—mind-numbing labor while bein...\"\r\n}"
-  "isPublished": true,
-  "slug": "a-little-bit-about-basic-synchronization",
-  "title": "A little bit about basic synchronization…" }
+}
 ---

+# A little bit about basic synchronization…

 Would you be willing to commute 100 miles a day for four months just to learn *a little bit* about threads?
 Clearly I must be willing—or maybe, as one sly fox told me, I must be “crazy.”
 In general, I am “crazy” about learning—mind-numbing labor while being self-held captive in a centrally-chilled glass barn is deadly to me.
 There are two kinds of publican labor in my limited-American experience: work that enhances your career growth and work that maintains income.
 My Herculean struggle with this 100-miles-per-day commute has revealed to me an issue that I have never before seen first-hand in the wild in over 20 years of IT work.
 This fact alone makes my “crazy” choices worth my while.